MatthewRamos1/ios-strings-lab-1/README.md

 be \() miles an hour, and the high temperature should be around \() degrees.
 So, if you're going out, you had better plan on wearing your \()".

+Answer:
+var geographicLocation: String = "Topeka" var adjective1: String = "cold" var pluralNoun1: String = "gas"
+var adjective2: String = "cyclonic"
+var pluralNoun2: String = "fires"
+var number1: Int = 99
+var number2: Int = 101
+var articleOfClothing: String = "fez"

+var madLib = "Here is tomorrow's weather report for \(geographicLocation) and vicinity.
+Early tomorrow, a \(adjective1)-front will collide with a mass of hot \(pluralNoun1) moving from the north.
+This means we can expect \(adjective2) winds and occasional \(pluralNoun2) by late afternoon.
+Wind velocity will be \(number1) miles an hour, and the high temperature should be around \(number2) degrees.
+So, if you're going out, you had better plan on wearing your \(articleOfClothing)."

+print(madLib)

 ```

 ***